-The Fund intends to adopt a distribution reinvestment plan (the "Reinvestment Plan") which will provide that all cash distributions made by the Fund shall, at the election of each Unitholder, be automatically reinvested in additional Class A Units on each Unitholder's behalf in accordance with the terms of the Reinvestment Plan and the distribution reinvestment plan services agreement to be entered into by the Fund, the Manager and AST Trust Company (Canada), in its capacity as agent under the Reinvestment Plan (the "Plan Agent") to establish the Reinvestment Plan.
+The Fund has adopted a distribution reinvestment plan (the "Reinvestment Plan") which provides that all cash distributions made by the Fund shall, at the election of each Unitholder of Class A Units, be automatically reinvested in additional Class A Units on each Unitholder's behalf in accordance with the terms of the Reinvestment Plan and the distribution reinvestment plan services agreement entered into by the Fund, the Manager and TSX Trust Company, in its capacity as agent under the Reinvestment Plan (the "Plan Agent") establishing the Reinvestment Plan.
 Notwithstanding the foregoing, Unitholders who are non-residents of Canada for purposes of the Tax Act or that are partnerships which are not "Canadian partnerships" (as defined in the Tax Act) will not be able to participate in the Reinvestment Plan and Unitholders who cease to be resident in Canada for purposes of the Tax Act or cease to be Canadian partnerships (as defined in the Tax Act) will be required to terminate such Unitholders' participation in the Reinvestment Plan.
-The Manager expects that the Reinvestment Plan will commence in respect of the distributions beginning on August 31, 2021.

-Subject to the foregoing, all cash distributions will be automatically reinvested in additional Class A Units on behalf of those Unitholders who are residents of Canada for purposes of the Tax Act or that are Canadian partnerships (as defined in the Tax Act) and elect to participate in the Reinvestment Plan (each such Unitholder being a "Plan Participant").
-Such distributions due to Plan Participants will be paid to the Plan Agent and applied to the purchase of Class A Units on behalf of Plan Participants in the following manner.
-If the trading price of the Class A Units on the TSX (or such other exchange or market on which the Units are then listed and primarily traded) (the "Market Price") on the relevant Distribution Payment Date plus estimated brokerage fees and commissions is below the NAV per Class A Unit determined on the previous Business Day, the Plan Agent will purchase the Class A Units on the TSX (or such other exchange or market on which the Class A Units are trading) except the Plan Agent will endeavor to terminate purchases in the open market and cause the Fund to issue the remaining Class A Units if, following commencement of the purchases, the Market Price, plus brokerage fees and commissions, exceeds the NAV per Class A Unit determined on the previous Business Day.
+Subject to the foregoing, all cash distributions are automatically reinvested in additional Class A Units on behalf of those Unitholders who are residents of Canada for purposes of the Tax Act or that are Canadian partnerships (as defined in the Tax Act) and elect to participate in the Reinvestment Plan (each such Unitholder being a "Plan Participant").
+Such distributions due to Plan Participants are paid to the Plan Agent and applied to the purchase of Class A Units on behalf of Plan Participants in the following manner.
+If the trading price of the Class A Units on the TSX (or such other exchange or market on which the Class A Units are then listed and primarily traded) (the "Market Price") on the relevant Distribution Payment Date plus estimated brokerage fees and commissions is below the NAV per Class A Unit determined on the previous Business Day, the Plan Agent will purchase the Class A Units on the TSX (or such other exchange or market on which the Class A Units are trading) except the Plan Agent will endeavor to terminate purchases in the open market and cause the Fund to issue the remaining Class A Units if, following commencement of the purchases, the Market Price, plus brokerage fees and commissions, exceeds the NAV per Class A Unit determined on the previous Business Day.
 Provided the Plan Agent can terminate purchases on the open market, the remaining Class A Units will be issued by the Fund from treasury at a price equal to the greater of (i) the NAV per Class A Unit on the relevant Distribution Payment Date or (ii) 95% of the Market Price on the Distribution Payment Date.
 It is possible that the average purchase price per Class A Unit paid by the Plan Agent may exceed the Market Price at the relevant Distribution Payment Date, resulting in the purchase of fewer Class A Units than if the distribution had been paid entirely by Class A Units issued by the Fund.
-Applicable brokerage fees and commissions incurred in connection with purchases of Units made in the market pursuant to the Reinvestment Plan will be paid by and from the accounts of Plan Participants.
+Applicable brokerage fees and commissions incurred in connection with purchases of Class A Units made in the market pursuant to the Reinvestment Plan will be paid by and from the accounts of Plan Participants.